 - puts in place, vets and updates the procedures and arrangements for the repayment of coverage of guaranteed deposits (including stress testing),

-- conducts activities for using the deposit guarantee fund to finance measures of bank recovery or compulsory dissolution, i.e. measures that ensure that depositors retain access to guaranteed deposits,
+- conducts activities for using the deposit guarantee fund to finance resolution and compulsory winding-up measures, which ensure that depositors retain access to guaranteed deposits,

 In connection with the exercise of the powers and tasks related to the deposit guarantee scheme, the Bank of Slovenia works with the deposit guarantee authorities of other EU Member States, the resolution authorities and other relevant authorities of EU Member States.

-For more on the functioning of the current deposit guarantee scheme, see FAQs.
+For more on the functioning of the deposit guarantee scheme, see FAQs.